Improving trial generalizability using observational studies: Discussion

+In this paper, we have developed a new semiparametric framework to evaluate the average treatment effects integrating the complementary features of the RCTs and OSs under assumptions of RCT randomization of treatment, generalizability of the CATE or the outcome mean functions and positivity of trial participation.
+The proposed framework can be extended to the indirect comparison problem \citep[e.g.,][]{phillippo2018methods} under the transportability of CATEs, which we will pursue in the future.

-We assumed that the RCT sample and the RWE sample are independent based on the study designs for the CALGB trial and the NCDB study.
-In general, this assumption would be violated if there are significant overlapping of the two data sources, i.e., they involve a same subset of patients.
+In real data application, we assume that the RCT sample and the OS sample are independent based on the study designs for the CALGB trial and the NCDB study.
+In general, this assumption would be violated if there is a significant overlapping of the two data sources, i.e., they involve the same subset of patients.
 We note that the violation of this assumption would not affect the unbiasedness of the estimators but variance estimation.
 Recently, \citet{saegusa2019large} developed a new weighted empirical process theory for merged data from potential overlapping sources.
 This inference framework does not require identifying duplicated individuals and therefore is attractive.
-In the future, we will extend this inference framework to our general setting of combining RCT trials and RWE studies.
+In the future, we will extend this inference framework to our general setting of combining RCTs and OSs.

-We have focused on the setting when all relevant covariates in $X$ are captured in both RCT and RWE studies.
-However, because RWE studies were not initially collected for research purposes, some important covariates may not be available from the RWE study. \citet{yang2018combining} developed integrative causal analyses of the ATEs combining big main data with unmeasured confounders and smaller validation data with a full set of confounders; however, they assumed that the validation sample (i.e. the RCT sample in our context) is representative of the target population.
-In the presence of unmeasured covariates in the RWE studies, there may be lingering selection bias after calibration on the measured covariates.
-The future work will investigate the sensitivity to the unmeasured covariates using the methods in \citet{yang2017sensitivity}.
+We have focused on the setting when all relevant covariates in $X$ are captured in both RCTs and OSs.
+However, because OSs were not initially collected for research purposes, some important covariates may not be available from the OS. \citet{yang2019combining} developed integrative causal analyses of the ATEs combining big main data with unmeasured confounders and smaller validation data with a full set of confounders; however, they assumed that the validation sample (i.e., the RCT sample in our context) is representative of the target population.
+In the presence of unmeasured covariates in the OSs, there may be lingering selection biases after calibration on the measured covariates.
+The future work will investigate the sensitivity to the unmeasured covariates \citep{nguyen2017sensitivity, yang2017sensitivity}.

-There are several other directions for future work: (i) we will extend this framework to the setting with survival outcomes.
-Additional challenges arises due to possible right censoring.
-We will follow the technique in \citet{bai2013doubly} to establish the corresponding semiparametric efficiency theory and estimators in the context of data integration; (ii) RCTs are often underpowered for the heterogeneity of treatment effect (HTE); on the other hand, RWE studies provide rich information on individual treatment responses (see \citealp{wu2018matched,zhao2019robustify} for such developments in precision medicine).
-We will develop a semiparametric framework for integrative analyses of the HTE utilizing randomization in the RCT and power of treatment response prediction in the RWE study.